-Traditionally, the sales and customer support departments of businesses operate on a fundamental goal – revenue and ROI.
+Traditionally, the sales and customer service departments of businesses operate on a fundamental goal – revenue and ROI.
 The pandemic, however, brought about a new reality, a reality many businesses were unprepared for.
 It forced a shift in focus from revenue to survivability.
-Customer service and customer support went from resolving general product issues to managing a full-fledged crisis, pacifying and helping customers stay calm.
+Customer service and customer service went from resolving general product issues to managing a full-fledged crisis, pacifying and helping customers stay calm.
 Operational models and processes are being redefined to adapt to a new, indefinite reality of lockdowns and social distancing.
 Amidst all of this is the mental and emotional challenge that leaders, employees, and customers have to face collectively.

 “It’s so important to mindful of a few things before making any response right now.
 You can create an emotional compass for your team to view as an “emotions checklist” before putting out content,” says Sarah Evans, founder of Sevans Digital PR.
 “Think about: